warnes/getspecstory/README.md

 # SpecStory

-SpecStory is a VSCode extension for Cursor users.
+SpecStory is a VSCode extension for Cursor users that makes it easy to capture, search and learn from every AI coding journey.

 To learn more, check out our [website](https://specstory.com/) and read our launch announcement here.